Welcome to Edji!

 Real Classroom Collaboration on Demand

 Reading in Edji allows students to read and annotate alone, just like they would when they read from a page.
 Edji sets itself apart when you as the teacher decide to share the ‘Heat Vision’ with your class.
-With one click of the button, your students will be able to visually experience where classmates have highlighted and what was said, allowing students to share their thoughts instantly.
+With one click of the button, your students will be able to visually experience where classmates are interacting and what was said, allowing students to share their thoughts instantly.

 Shorten the Feedback Loop